Look Twice, Save a Life Motorcycle Ride Stresses Motorcycle Awareness

 This event is hosted by BikerDown.org, a member-driven organization that offers Aflac insurance, roadside assistance and many other services to motorcyclists in the event of an accident.

-The O’Sullivan Law Firm has been serving Colorado since 1996 and has helped hundreds of motorcycle accident victims and their families recover from traumatic accidents and injuries.
+The Denver motorcycle crash lawyers at The O’Sullivan Law Firm have been serving Colorado since 1996 and have helped hundreds of motorcycle accident victims and their families recover from traumatic accidents and injuries.

 Registration for the event is $20 per person and runs from 9 a.m. to 10:30 a.m. at Rocky Mountain Harley-Davidson, 2885 W. County Line Road, Littleton.
 Then, at 11 a.m., it’s time for “kickstands up.”
 The ride ends at Wrigley’s Chicago Bar and Grill, 18200 W. Colfax in Golden.
 All registrants receive a T-shirt and chances to win great door prizes.